hansama0902/Homework-5_-MiningMonitorWidget/README.md

 ## How to load data (CSV)

-To load your mining machine data, you can upload a file named `simple.csv` (or any other valid CSV), and use the following method:
+To load your mining machine data, you can upload a file named `completed_mining_machine_table.csv` (or any other valid CSV), and use the following method:

 viewof uploadedMachines = {
   const file = await FileAttachment("simple.csv").csv({typed: true});